Tet Offensive: Offensive

-At 03:00 on 31 January PAVN/VC forces attacked Saigon, Cholon, and Gia Định in the Capital Military District; Quảng Trị (again), Huế, Quảng Tín, Tam Kỳ and Quảng Ngãi as well as U.S. bases at Phú Bài and Chu Lai in I Corps; Phan Thiết, Tuy Hòa and U.S. installations at Bong Son and An Khê in II Corps; and Cần Thơ and Vĩnh Long in IV Corps.
+At 03:00 on 31 January PAVN/VC forces attacked Saigon, Cholon, and Gia Định in the Capital Military District; Quảng Trị city, Huế, Tam Kỳ and Quảng Ngãi as well as U.S. bases at Phú Bài and Chu Lai in I Corps; Phan Thiết, Tuy Hòa and U.S. installations at Bong Son and An Khê in II Corps; and Cần Thơ and Vĩnh Long in IV Corps.
 The following day, Biên Hòa, Long Thanh, Bình Dương in III Corps and Kien Hoa, Dinh Tuong, Gò Công, Kiên Giang, Vĩnh Bình, Bến Tre, and Kien Tuong in IV Corps were assaulted.
-The last attack of the initial operation was launched against Bạc Liêu in IV Corps on 10 February.
-A total of approximately 84,000 PAVN/VC troops participated in the attacks while thousands of others stood by to act as reinforcements or as blocking forces.
+The last attack of the first phase was launched against Bạc Liêu in IV Corps on 10 February.
+A total of approximately 84,000 PAVN/VC troops participated in the attacks while thousands more remained uncommitted to act as reinforcements or as blocking forces.
 Palmer gave a figure of 70,000.
 PAVN/VC forces also mortared or rocketed every major allied airfield and attacked 64 district capitals and scores of smaller towns.

-In most cases, the defense was led by the South Vietnamese.
+In most cases the defense was led by the South Vietnamese.
 Local militia or ARVN forces, supported by the South Vietnamese National Police, usually drove the attackers out within two or three days, sometimes within hours; but heavy fighting continued several days longer in Kon Tum, Buôn Ma Thuột, Phan Thiết, Cần Thơ, and Bến Tre.
 The outcome in each instance was usually dictated by the ability of local commanders—some were outstanding, others were cowardly or incompetent.
 During this crucial crisis, however, no South Vietnamese unit broke or defected to the communists.

-According to Westmoreland, he responded to the news of the attacks with optimism, both in media presentations and in his reports to Washington.
+According to Westmoreland, he responded to the news of the attacks with optimism in both media presentations and his reports to Washington.
 According to closer observers, however, the General was "stunned that the communists had been able to coordinate so many attacks in such secrecy", and he was "dispirited and deeply shaken."
-According to Clark Clifford, at the time of the initial attacks, the reaction of the U.S. military leadership "approached panic".
-Although Westmoreland's appraisal of the military situation was correct, he made himself look foolish by continuously maintaining his belief that Khe Sanh was the real objective of the North Vietnamese and that 155 attacks by 84,000 troops was a diversion (a position he maintained until at least 12 February).
+According to Clark Clifford, at the time of the initial attacks the reaction of the U.S. military leadership "approached panic".
+Although Westmoreland's appraisal of the military situation was correct, he made himself look foolish by continuously insisting Khe Sanh was the real objective of the North Vietnamese and that 155 attacks by 84,000 troops was a diversion (a position he maintained until at least 12 February).
 Washington Post reporter Peter Braestrup summed up the feelings of his colleagues by asking "How could any effort against Saigon, especially downtown Saigon, be a diversion?"